 - All Consumer Expenditure Data – Some data sources require specialized software

-- Census Business Builder – The Census maintains this tool for basic mapping of demographic and spending information
+- Census Business Builder – tool for basic mapping of demographic and spending information

-A great location in most cases is generally located away from areas with too much competition to avoid losing potential customers.
+In most cases, a great location for your business is generally located away from areas with a lot of competition to avoid losing potential customers.
 Make sure to consider all the local competition around your location, both direct and indirect – although you may run a pizzeria, you also have to consider that you likely compete with all other types of restaurants, not just other fast food establishments.

 - Yelp – one of the largest and most well-known local business directories

 - Superpages – an online search tool for finding local businesses

 - Thomasnet – primarily manufacturing and wholesale companies